 - Harwood D. Ponton and Evelyn Lee Campbell appeared in the US federal census of 1 January 1920 in Lake Charles, Calcasieu Parish, Louisiana.
 Other members of the household included Ella Abercrombie Wood, Ella Wood Ponton, Harwood Douglas Ponton and Douglas McQueen Campbell.

 - Ella Abercrombie Wood died on 25 February 1925 at age 73 in Lake Charles, Calcasieu Parish, Louisiana.

 - Her husband Douglas McQueen Campbell became a widower at her death.

-- She was buried at Graceland / Orange Grove Cemetery in Lake Charles, Calcasieu Parish, Louisiana.
+- She was interred at Graceland / Orange Grove Cemetery, Lake Charles, Calcasieu Parish, Louisiana.

 - Research Note: In Family Mosaic, Eddie Sue Goree, niece of John and Douglas Campbell paints a sorry picture of her uncles, but it is important to note that her knowledge and/or memory of her Campbell family was quite imperfect.
 For example, while there is hard evidence that Ann Campbell and sons Clark (and family), John, and Douglas settled in Montgomery County after leaving Louisiana in the mid-1850s, she states that "they settled at Clear Creek, near Galveston, and called their plantation 'Killiecrankie' after a place in Scotland."